SJ0769/Obsidian-Notes-SJ/content/Model Theory/Logics, Structures & Models.md

 **Note:** 'Complex' formulas (ones where no logical connectives: $\wedge, \vee, \neg, \to, \leftrightarrow$ are involved) may be logically equivalent to atomic formulas.
 	E.g., Let $\phi$ be an atomic formula, then the complex formula $\neg\neg \phi$ (as the connective '$\neg$' is applied twice) is equivalent to $\phi$ as according to double negation elimination, this is denoted as $\phi\equiv\neg\neg \phi$.
+$\to$ Logical connectives themselves are 'truth function' as they may be represented via truth tables (intakes truth values of atomic formulas and outputs the truth state of the entire complex formula)

 **Free variables:** A formula has free variables if and only if some variables in it are not bound by quantifiers.
 	$\to$ E.g., of a bound variable